Outcome

 Blood sugar imbalances - Hypoglycemia or diabetes is frequently present and contributes to symptoms.

 Neurotoxins - Alcohol, tobacco, sugar, toxic drugs, chemical exposure, etc., can play a significant role in schizophrenia.
-Also, overloads of certain metals, such as copper (a major factor in histapenia), mercury, aluminum, lead, bismuth and cadmium.
+Also, metal metabolism dysfunction and accompanying overloads of certain metals, such as copper (a major factor in histapenia), mercury, aluminum, lead, bismuth and cadmium.

 Neurotransmitter imbalances - Neurotransmitters chemically convey messages between nerve cells.
-Neurotransmitters believed to play a role in various schizophrenias include: histamine, dopamine, serotonin, norepinephrine, acetylcholine, and serine.
-Often the problem is not the absolute level of a particular neurotransmitter, but its level or activity in relation to neurochemicals that counterbalance it.
+Neurotransmitters believed to play a role in various schizophrenias include: histamine, dopamine, serotonin, norepinephrine, acetylcholine, and glutamate.
+Often the problem is not the absolute level of a particular neurotransmitter, but its activity in relation to neurochemicals that counterbalance it.
+What happens with neurotransmitter reuptake in the synapse may be the critical factor (and can be modified by various nutrients).

 Medical illness - Especially prominent among conditions which can produce symptoms mistaken for schizophrenia are epilepsy, Candida, thyroid and other glandular malfunctions, and an assortment of nervous, blood, immune and digestive system disorders.